tlourey/tlourey.github.io/pages/powershell-tips.md

 Use a shell/terminal emulator that you can start on startup and that supports what is often called quake mode. [cmder](https://cmder.app/) and [Windows Terminal](https://aka.ms/terminal) support quake mode and it shouldn't be too hard tell windows to launch them on startup.

-The idea is that you will use a very quick keyboard shortcut (normally CTRL + ~) to bring up the shell and hide it (but not close it) again and often, so its quickly available for you.
+The idea is that you will use a very quick keyboard shortcut (normally CTRL + ~) to bring up the shell and hide it (but not close it) again and often, so its **quickly** available for you.
 By reducing the time to get to the shell and also your brain becoming more aware that its quicker to get to, you will start using it more often, thus getting you more experience.

+No matter what your terminal emulator to shell, learn common shortcuts to help with your speed.

 ## Often forgotten